05 January 2018

 How people feel about spending money is not the same thing as how they will spend their money.
 Anyone who’s checked out the post-Christmas sales recently knows that shoppers make lots of emotional purchasing decisions, but few rational ones.

 Nothing drives emotional purchase decisions like visually appealing stores and a consistently engaging customer experience.
-Hint - Yoobic can help you make both of these easy.
-Find out more!
+Hint - YOOBIC can help you make both of these easy.

-In 2018, retailers who want to adapt and thrive should view lower levels of consumer confidence as a symptom of change and opportunity, not imminent failure.
+Retailers who want to adapt and thrive should view lower levels of consumer confidence as a symptom of change and opportunity, not imminent failure.
+Find out how YOOBIC can help by requesting a free personalized demo below!